-4 fitness trends to expect in 2017
+4 fitness trends

 The Worldwide Survey of Fitness Trends for 2017 by the American College of Sports Medicine has just been released, and results show that wearable technology once again reigns supreme.